 What to do with this activity?

 Adjectives are words that describe someone or something.
-For instance, a coat can be described with the adjectives "red", "short", "shiny", "warm", "new", "cheap", "fashionable".
+For instance, a coat can be described with the adjectives "red", "short", "shiny", "new".
 With the description words we know more about the coat.
 It's the same for people - if we use an adjective we will know more about them - "old" or "young", "tall" or "short", "friendly" or "rude".

 Encourage your child to write a description of an event or something they have seen using lots of interesting adjectives.
-You could help with questions like "How did you feel; what did it look like; what size was it; how big was the crowd?".
+You can help with questions like "How did you feel; what did it look like; what size was it?".

 Writing is like a muscle – the more your child practices it the stronger their writing ability will become.
 You child is also more likely to write about things they like or are interested in – writing is a way to express yourself and using writing in this way can be more meaningful to a child.

 How can I do more?